iCore-Management/Encoder-FMAddOn/README.md

 # Usage Instructions
   Once installed, Encoder generates the QR Code from the variable qrText calculation in the webViewer settings, based on the current context of the layout.

-  Encoder automatically adjusts the size of the QR Code to the size of the webViwer.
+  Encoder automatically adjusts the size of the QR Code to the size of the webViewer.
 To adjust the size of the QR Code, change the size of the webViewer.

   **Options:** margin
   If allow interation is enabled, the QR Code gif can be dragged directly from the webViewer.